SingleDreamer/classwork/Stuyablo/1/4-BBEMS/README.md

 Experience: You gain 50 Experience Points from each enemy you kill.

 Leveling Up: You level up each 100 Experience Points.
-Every time you level up you get another 1 Attribute Points to spend.
+Every time you level up you get 1 Attribute Points to spend.

 Fighting: You encounter an enemy.
 It tells you your stats and your opponents stats including health.
-You type A to attack.
-It tells you the results of the battle as well both characters current health and asks you to type A to attack again.
+You type Attack to attack.
+It tells you the results of the skirmish as well as both characters current health and asks you to type Attack to attack again.
 Repeat until 1 party has 0 health.

+If you continue to survive, you will keep encountering new opponents until you die.
+The game tells you how many enemies you have killed at the end, sort of like a high score.

 Maximum Health = Strength/Intelligence;

 During battle turns, you roll 3 dice.
 If the value of the 3 dice is less that your dexterity, it's a hit.
-For each extra coordinates you are away (starting at 1away), you have to roll less than your dexterity minus that number minus one.